kleinfreund/kleinfreund.de/README.md

 ## To do

 - blog: How the site was build
-- add sitemap.html
 - add feed.xml
-- meta: write documentation
+- meta: write documentation (concept etc)
 - test the site

 ## Done